rafat66/Drawing-Shapes-Software/README.md

 3. Build the project. <br>
 4. Run the main application class. <br>

 ---

+## 📚 Research Background

+Drawing Shapes Software is used as an illustrative example in research on software analysis and visualization.
+The software is analyzed to extract its source-code elements, metrics, and relationships for visualization and analysis [1].

+---

+### References

+[1] R. Al-Msie’deen, “ScaMaha: A Tool for Parsing, Analyzing, and Visualizing Object-Oriented Software Systems,” International Journal of Computing and Digital Systems, vol. 17, no. 1, pp. 1–20, 2025.
+PDF

+---

 #### License

 This project is provided for educational and development purposes.

+---

 @Ra'Fat Ahmad Al-Msie'Deen - 2026